Wondering how to connect with DAF donors and build your donor base? Check out our five tips for nonprofits below.

 Fidelity Charitable donors can search for charities to support by tax ID number or by name.
-Make sure the name you do business as matches the name you have registered with the IRS so it’s easy for donors to find you.
+Make sure your tax ID number is visible on your website so Fidelity Charitable donors can use it to recommend a grant to you on our site.
+It also helps to make sure the name you do business as matches the name you have registered with the IRS so it’s easy for donors to find you when searching by name.

-DAF donors have specifically committed funds for charitable giving, making them well-suited for future engagement and some of your highest-capacity donors.
+DAF donors have specifically committed funds for charitable giving, making them some of your highest-capacity donors and well-suited for future engagement.
 See how nonprofit Boston Healthcare for the Homeless Program connected with Mike Bradley, a Fidelity Charitable donor.

 It may be easier than you think to incorporate DAFs into your marketing and fundraising materials—start with your existing touch points.
 Mention DAFs as a way to support you on your website right along with checks or credit cards.
 In fundraising appeals, add language letting donors know they can support your work through their DAF.

 Want DAF donors to be able to recommend a grant to you directly from your own website or email communications—we have a widget for that.
 Visit DAF Direct.

 You can also link directly to the websites of DAF-sponsoring organizations, such as Fidelity Charitable, giving donors an easy way to log in to their account and recommend a grant to you.

 Fidelity Charitable is an independent, 501(c)(3) public charity.
 We sponsor the largest donor-advised fund program in the country.
 Our donor-advised fund is called the Giving Account.
 Last year, our donors recommended $10.3 billion in grants to support more than 187,000 charitable organizations in every state and around the globe.*

 * Data from the 2022 Fidelity Charitable Giving Report